 Allen County adults reported the following top three environmental issues that threatened their health in the past year: mold (9%), insects (6%), and bed bugs (5%).
-77% of adults reported they had a working smoke detector in their home.
+Seventy-seven percent (77%) of adults reported they had a working smoke detector in their home.